dinosoeren/decap-ai-chat-widget/README.md

 ## API Keys

-🔐 API keys never leave your device.
+> **Note**: 🔐 API keys never leave your device.
 They are automatically encrypted before being cached locally in your browser, so you only have to enter them once.

 - **Anthropic**: Get your API key from [Anthropic Console](https://console.anthropic.com/settings/keys)
 - **Gemini**: Get your API key from [Google AI Studio](https://makersuite.google.com/app/apikey)